Balanitis Causes, Symptoms and Treatment

 - Chemical or physical irritation of glans.

-- Many causes seen in practice are a simple intertrigo.
+- Many causes of balanitis seen in practice are a simple intertrigo.

 - Bacterial cases may be polymicrobial.